 If the "LOCK" mode was chosen previously, choose the "START" mode before starting the engine.
-(See pages 2-20 to 2-21 for selecting "PADLOC" mode.)
+(See page 2-20 for selecting "PADLOC" mode.)

 - If the initial setting of the PADLOC has not been done, the "START" mode is automatically selected. - If you have previously chosen "LOCK" mode, the engine will not start unless the correct code is entered.
 This selects the "START" mode. - 6.
-While lightly squeezing the throttle lever, push the start switch.
+While lightly squeezing the throttle lever, push the start switch (green button).